-On April 20, 2017, the Company filed a certificate of amendment to its certificate of incorporation whereby the Company (i) decreased the number of authorized shares of common stock, par value \$0.001 per share (the "Common Stock") to 100.000,000 (ii) decreased the number of authorized shares of preferred stock to 1.500,005 and (iii) effected a one-for-two hundred and fifty (1:250) reverse stock split of its issued and outstanding shares of Common Stock.
+On April 20, 2017, the Company filed a certificate of amendment to its certificate of incorporation whereby the Company (i) decreased the number of authorized shares of common stock, par value \$0.001 per share (the "Common Stock") to 100,000,000 (ii) decreased the number of authorized shares of preferred stock to 1,500,005 and (iii) effected a one-for-two hundred and fifty (1:250) reverse stock split of its issued and outstanding shares of Common Stock.
 Proportional adjustments for the reverse stock split were made to the Company's outstanding stock options, warrants and equity incentive plans, including all share and per-share data, for all amounts and periods presented in the unaudited consolidated financial statements.

-Effective January 23, 2018, the stockholders have authorized an increase in the number of authorized shares of the Company's common stock from 100,000,000 to 400,000,000.
+On January 23, 2018, Company filed a certificate of amendment to its certificate of incorporation to increase in the number of authorized shares of the Company's common stock from 100,000,000 to 400,000,000.